 “Oh, I like the noise”.
 That, at least, was true.
 In a bid to stop the questions, she turned to study the intruder.
 Quite a classy older woman really.
 Well dressed, with neat brown hair swept back in a bun.
 Rosemary put her at about 50 or even older so hardly one of the mothers.
 A grandmother perhaps?
 “Are you here with your grandchildren?” she asked.

-“No. I’m Anita and I live just opposite the park – in that block of flats over there” Anita waved absent-mindedly towards a huge building that was casting a shadow over the whole park.
+“No. I’m Anita and I live just opposite the park – in that block of flats over there.”
+Anita waved absent-mindedly towards a huge building that was beginning to cast a shadow over the park as the sun slowly lowered into the horizon.
 “And I’m watching my neighbour’s little boy for a few hours”.
 She sighed, “I never had children myself.
 And, to be honest, I’m not even sure what I’m doing here because Tommy’s a bit of a terror and I’m not even sure I know what to do with him.
 Bringing him here gives us both a bit of peace.
 What’s your name, by the way?”

 “I’m Rosemary.
 Children can be holy terrors sometimes, can’t they.
 Polly often drives me round the bend with her incessant questioning”.
-Suddenly, Rosemary burst into tears as she realised what she had just said.
+Rosemary gasped and couldn’t stop a few tears from rolling down her cheek as she realised what she had just said.
 “Oh, I’m sorry.
 I shouldn’t have said that.
-I’d give anything to have Polly asking me all sorts of questions right now.”
+I’d give anything right now to have my Polly nagging me.”

-But these things happen.
-Anita never expected to come in contact with anybody who had been personally involved in the resultant mess.
-Ever vigilant, it slowly dawned on her that this would explain just why she had been sent to the park by her super and she sighed with relief.
-She could report back at the precinct that calls from concerned mothers about a lone prowler spending time watching their children wasn’t anything to be concerned about.
+But Anita knew, more than most, that these things happen.
+What she had never expected was to come in close contact with anybody who had been personally involved in the resultant mess.
+Anita had a sharp mind, which was why she had been sent to join CID.
+Ever vigilant, it slowly dawned on her now that this would explain just why she had been sent to the park by her super and she sighed with relief.
+She could report back that the calls from concerned mothers about a lone prowler spending time watching their children wasn’t anything to be concerned about.
 This woman wasn’t hoping to run off with one of the children.
 Right now, the look on the young woman’s face was that of loss and bereavement.
-It slowly dawned on Anita that all her training on counselling had been well worth it after all.
+All those hours spent pouring over text books in an attempt to train as a counsellor could come in handy right now.
 Here was one woman she could help.